 Identification of fisheries techniques or gear adjustments that could significantly reduce bycatch would be clearly beneficial for seabird populations.
 However, because there are still large data gaps that need to be addressed through scientific study, it is difficult to predict 1) when there might be actual benefits to future seabird populations and 2) how to quantify those benefits.
-Also, since gill netting (which has been shown to have high loon bycatch) is limited off the coast of Georgia, project gains would likely not benefit loon populations that typically winter in areas proximate to the Spill location.
-Lastly, Trustee oversight and monitoring costs would be large due to the fact that the project would not be implemented in Georgia.
+Also, since gill netting (which has been shown to have high loon bycatch) is limited off the coast of Georgia, such a project would likely not benefit loon populations that typically winter in areas proximate to the Spill location and may be better implemented at a location outside of Georgia.
+Trustee oversight and monitoring would be difficult and costs would be large for a project not implemented in Georgia.
 For these reasons, this alternative is not proposed.